-One may place a meeting or activity on the campus calendar and/or reserve a meeting space on campus by calling the Office of External Relations at ext.
-6192 in Hattiesburg and dean of academic programs at the Tradition campus.
+One may place a meeting or activity on the university master calendar and/or reserve a meeting space on campus by calling the Office of External Relations at ext.
+6192 in Hattiesburg and dean of academic programs at ext.
+1829 on the Tradition campus.